Nidderdale National Landscape: History

 In 1947, when the Hobhouse Report recommended the creation of the Yorkshire Dales National Park, it proposed that Nidderdale should be excluded and given a different conservation status.
 Accordingly, Nidderdale was not included in the National Park when it was designated in 1954.
 In 1963 the then West Riding County Council proposed that Nidderdale should be added to the National Park, but the proposal met with opposition from the district councils which would have lost some of their powers to the county council.
 The West Riding National Park Committee, and its successor the Yorkshire Dales National Park Committee, did not entirely abandon the idea until 1988, when the alternative AONB designation was proposed.

 The eastern boundary of the National Park had been set at East Witton, as recommended by the Hobhouse Report.
 The section of Wensleydale below East Witton had not been considered for national park status, but was added to the new AONB.
 Similarly, the new AONB also included the Washburn Valley and the area of lower Wharfedale between the Washburn Valley and the National Park, which had not been considered for national park status.
 The AONB was designated in 1994 with its current boundaries.

+On 22 November 2023, following the Glover Review, the AONB adopted the Nidderdale National Landscape name.